Word meaning

 “We are not complaining, sir.”

-Explanation of the above passage This conversation explains the dedication and the willingness to work even after a full working day, it shows the hope they hold to gain the maximum of what they can.
+Explanation /Answer: This conversation explains the dedication and the willingness to work even after a full working day, it shows the hope they hold to gain the maximum of what they can.

 When enquired Nicola immediately clarified that he had absolutely no problem in working this late, despite being tired.